LTL-Transfer: Skill Transfer for Temporal Task Specification: Related work

-Our approach draws inspiration from prior works on learning portable skills in Markov domains \cite{konidaris2007building, james2020learning, bagaria2019option, bagaria2021robustly}.
-These approaches rely on learning a task-agnostic representation of preconditions, constraints, and effects of a skill based on the options framework \cite{sutton_option99}.
-We apply this paradigm towards learning portable skills requisite for satisfying temporal specifications.
+A qualitatively distinct approach to zero-shot generalize to novel tasks is model-based RL that plans with an estimated transition model~\cite{sutton1998rl, moerland2023model}.
+Compared to model-based methods, our approach transfers learned policies in zero-shot thus requires significantly less computation at test time.

-Kuo et al. \cite{kuo2020encoding} proposed learning a modular policy network by composing subnetworks for each proposition and operators.
-The final policy network is created through the subnetwork modules for a new task specification.
-Vaeizipoor and Li et al. \cite{vaezipoor2021ltl2action} proposed learning a latent embedding over LTL formulas using a graph neural network to tackle novel LTL formulas.
-In contrast, our approach utilizes symbolic methods to identify subpolicies best suited for transfer, thus requiring training on orders of magnitude fewer specifications to achieve comparable results.
-Finally, Xu et al. \cite{xu2019transfer} considered transfer learning between pairs of source and target tasks, while our approach envisions training on a collection of task specifications rather than pairs of source and target tasks.
+Our approach draws inspiration from prior works on learning portable skills in Markov domains~\cite{konidaris2007building, james2020learning, bagaria2019option, bagaria2021robustly}.
+These approaches learn task-agnostic representations of preconditions, constraints, and effects of an option~\cite{sutton99option}.
+We learn portable skills to satisfy novel LTL task specifications.